-This journey begins in Buena Vista, where you'll head toward scenic, family-friendly Browns Canyon.
+This journey begins in Buena Vista, where you'll head toward scenic, family-friendly Browns Canyon National Monument.
 Relax for rolling Class II rapids (learn more about the rating system below), taking in skyscraping granite walls and ancient rock formations, and then paddle hard through jarring Class III and IV gauntlets that include the Pinball and Widowmaker rapids.

 Recharge with a catered riverside lunch prepared by your raft guide.
 (Outfitters typically provide meals on overnight trips.
 Check with individual companies for specific meal plans.)
 Continue your trip through the canyon, taking in spectacular views of Colorado’s highest peaks, and finish strong with the infamously drenching Class IV Seidel’s Suckhole.

 Dry out, establish camp and spend the evening on a hike, relaxing on the riverbanks or checking out the Hot Springs Aquatic Center in nearby Salida, where you’ll find natural mineral pools ranging from 84 to 100 degrees.

 Wake to the rushing river and smells of a delicious hot breakfast wafting in the crisp mountain air.
 Stretch your muscles — or initiate a light yoga session — to prep your body for another day on the river.

 Keep your head up and paddle gripped for more than a dozen boat-rocking rapids in aptly named Bighorn Sheep Canyon.
 Scan the sidelines for lingering bighorn sheep as you float past the Sangre de Cristo mountain range and tackle Class III and IV rapids such as The Flume and Tin Cup.
 Embrace warmer water and air temperatures as you drop in elevation and take the opportunity to splash around in swimming holes along the river.